MokshK1127/Flash/README.md

 # Flash: Social Media Content Generator

 Flash is a powerful Next.js application that leverages AI to generate engaging content for various social media platforms.
-This project uses cutting-edge technologies to provide users with an intuitive interface for creating Twitter threads, Instagram captions, and LinkedIn posts.
+This project uses cutting-edge technologies to provide users with an intuitive interface for creating Twitter threads, Instagram captions, and LinkedIn posts and Youtube Scripts.

 ## Features

-- AI-powered content generation for Twitter, Instagram, and LinkedIn
+- AI-powered content generation for Twitter, Instagram, LinkedIn and Youtube
 - User authentication and account management with Clerk
 - Points-based system for content generation
 - Content history and regeneration